alleyinteractive/alley-scripts/packages/build-tool/README.md

 * `--webpack-entries-dir` `<string>` - The directory where wp-scripts will detect entry point directories that are not blocks.
 These entries can be slotfills or webpack entry points (Default: `entries`)
 * `--webpack-blocks-only` - This option will disable the entries directory and only compile blocks set in the `blocks` directory.
 This is useful for projects that do not use slotfills or separate entry points.
+* `--experimental-modules` - This option will enable the use of the interactivity API.
+Note that you will need to install `@wordpress/interactivity` into your project and configure the `block.json` to enable the interactivity API.

 ### Fast refresh in the block editor
 By running the `alley-build start --hot` command this enables “Fast Refresh” in the block editor!